 Effective Steps to Deal With Difficult Team Members

-We understand the importance of teamwork, and how even if one person isn’t in sync with the team, there can be a collapse in the structure.
-As team leaders and project managers, we have to be that link that corrects the situations and helps our department and teams to complete the company objective.
+We understand the importance of teamwork and how even if one person isn’t in sync with the team, there can be a collapse in the structure.
+As team leaders and project managers, we have to link that corrects the situations and helps our department and teams complete the company objective.

 Understand That There’s a Problem

 If there’s some problem, it shows.
 And, if it shows, you need to accept that it’s a problem that you need to solve.
 Understand that there’s a problem.
 You need not be afraid of resolving conflicts between you and your team members or even between your team members.
 Team issues need to be resolved as soon as possible, and to do that; you need to acknowledge that there’s a problem.
 This way, you’ll gear onto a problem-solving mode, and you will be able to effectively deal with difficult team members.

 Sit Them Down and Let Them Know of Different Behaviors

 Once you acknowledge that there’s a problem, you will know the target audience for your one-on-one meeting.
 Sit down with your team member and strike a good conversation with them.
 Try and allow them to let the cat out of the bag.
 Ask them questions that will enable them to trust you and let their problems in front so that you can help them out of their troubles.
 Let them know of the behaviors they are projecting and how it’s affecting the work and the team.
 This way, they will know what role they play in the design of the big picture.
 You will even enable your own project to be successful and your prestige to be intact.

 Once you know of the problem and you have your team member’s confidence, you can now think together and come to a conclusion on the same table.
 Ask them for a commitment to move towards improvement, and you both can arrive at a solution and measure of success.
 The solution should be agreed upon by you and your team member.